EURO GOVT-Bunds steady, supported by debt crisis worries

 the euro zone still hanging over markets.

-a stable out look on Friday but warned the debt crisis was still
+with a stable out look on Friday but warned the debt crisis was

 Month-end index extensions - when investors benchmarked to